Matthew Tkachuk: Early life

 Tkachuk was born in Scottsdale, Arizona, to Keith and Chantal (née Oster) Tkachuk.
 His father is a former National Hockey League player who had an 18-year career with the original Winnipeg Jets, Phoenix Coyotes, St. Louis Blues and Atlanta Thrashers.
 Tkachuk's mother is a native of Winnipeg, Manitoba and met Tkachuk's father during his tenure with the Jets.
 Tkachuk was born in Scottsdale while his father was playing for the Coyotes.
-His younger brother, Brady, is the captain of the Ottawa Senators, and his younger sister, Taryn, is a former NCAA Division I field hockey player with the University of Virginia.
+His younger brother, Brady, is his teammate on the Florida Panthers, and his younger sister, Taryn, is a former NCAA Division I field hockey player with the University of Virginia.

 Tkachuk spent his formative years in NHL hockey rinks, watching his father practice from the players' bench.
 As an infant in Scottsdale, Tkachuk's mother would drop him off at the Phoenix Coyotes' former arena, the Ice Den, during his father's practice days, where the team's equipment managers would take on babysitting duties while she ran errands.
 Of his childhood, Tkachuk has said, "When you say you grew up in a rink people think, 'Oh, yeah, your dad played but you didn't really grow up there.'
 No, I literally grew up in the rink."

-At age three, following his father being dealt to the St. Louis Blues, Tkachuk moved to the St. Louis suburb of Creve Coeur, Missouri, where he was raised.
+At age three, following his father being dealt to the St. Louis Blues, Tkachuk moved to Creve Coeur, Missouri, where he was raised.
 Tkachuk and his brother regularly accompanied their father to practices and traveled to watch him play in multiple NHL All-Star games, while NHL players David Backes, Lee Stempniak and Philip McRae all lived with Tkachuk and his family during their tenures with the Blues.
 Tkachuk attended the elementary program, formerly known as Oak Hill School, at Villa Duchesne, and completed the sixth through ninth grades at Chaminade College Preparatory School, where he was classmates with Boston Celtics forward Jayson Tatum.

 During this time, Tkachuk played minor ice hockey with a youth affiliate of the St. Louis Blues, where he was teammates with fellow St. Louis-area players Clayton Keller, Logan Brown and Luke Kunin.
 Their team competed in the 2010 Quebec International Pee-Wee Hockey Tournament.
 Tkachuk left St. Louis after the ninth grade to join the USA Hockey National Team Development Program in Ann Arbor, Michigan.